-The linear structure was modelled using 2-dimensional isoparametric plane elements, including the curvature at the root, as shown in Fig. 10b.
-The clamping blocks were not included in the FE model.
-Instead, fixed-displacement boundary conditions, shown in Fig 10, were imposed so as to represent the linear behaviour of the system.
-Correlation of the predictions and the measurements for the linear system was found to be quite good as illustrated in Fig.11.
-It is important to note in Fig.11 that there are two close bending modes around 530 Hz, i.e. in-phase (IP) and out-of-phase (OOP) bending modes, respectively.
+The linear structure was modelled using two-dimensional isoparametric plane elements, including the curvature at the root, as shown in Fig. 10(b).
+The clamping blocks were not included in the finite element model.
+Instead, fixed-displacement boundary conditions, shown in Fig. 10, were imposed so as to represent the linear behavior of the system.
+Correlation of the predictions and the measurements for the linear system was found to be quite good as illustrated in Fig. 11.
+It is important to note in Fig. 11 that there are two close bending modes around 530 Hz, i.e., in-phase (IP) and out-of-phase (OOP) bending modes, respectively.